Personal Injury-TBI

 f.
 Emotional/Behavioral/Mood Component Frequently Overlooked

 Keep in mind the brain is HQ.
 It controls mood.
 It controls behavior.
-The brain controls emotions.
+It controls emotions.
 That is Frequently overlooked.
 The injury may be a mood change or behavior change.
 Some of the frequently reported changes are such things as increased irritability, bad temper, tiredness, depression, rapid mood change, and anxiety.
 “What are the Disruptive Symptoms of Behavioral Disorders After Traumatic Brain Injury?”, Annals of Physical and Rehabilitation Medicine, 2016; “Traumatic Brain Injury and Mood Disorders”Mental Health Clinician, November 2020, 10(6):335-345; “The Spectrum of Long-Term Behavioral Disturbances”

 g.
 Damage to axons